 - 1 point per $1 spent on all other purchases

-To top it off, it has 10 types of insurance coverage for an annual fee of $191.88 that gets charged out as $15.99 monthly.
+To top it off, it has 10 types of insurance coverage, and the reasonable $191.88 annual fee gets charged out as $15.99 per month.
+Many people find a monthly payment much easier to digest than a larger one-time annual fee.

 What we love about the MBNA Rewards World Elite Mastercard